 K1 also makes AC available from the 10 amp breaker to the slow start circuit at S2 and K2.
-If AC is present and S2 is turned on, AC is applied to T1 primary through the 10 ohm, 20 watt resistor to slowly charge up the high voltage filter capacitor string.
-AC is also applied through a diode and 1.0 k, 20 watt resistor to the coil of K2, which is shunted by a 4,700 μ f capacitor.
+If AC is present and S2 is turned on, AC is applied to T1 primary through a 10 ohm, 30 watt resistor network to slowly charge up the high voltage filter capacitor string.
+AC is also applied through a diode and 1.0 k, 20 watt resistor to the coil of K2, which is shunted by a 4,700 μf capacitor.
 It takes about three seconds for this capacitor to charge to a voltage high enough to pull in the armature of K2.
 When this happens the 10 ohm resistor is shorted out by K2 contacts and full AC is applied to T2's primary, just as the high voltage has reached about 2,000 volts.

 Another set of contacts on K2 illuminates red LED D1 and makes -17 volts available to T/R relay K3 and the bias circuits.
 This arrangement prevents keying the amplifier and applying grid drive until full high voltage is available.
 This implementation provides two important protection functions.
-First, if drive was applied and plate current drawn before K2 closes, the 10 ohm 20 watt resistor in the soft start circuit could burn out due to the extra load.
+First, if drive was applied and plate current drawn before K2 closes, the 10 ohm resistor network in the soft start circuit could burn out due to the extra load.
 Second, inhibiting grid drive when plate voltage is not present helps prevent exceeding grid dissipation, since without an active plate circuit the grids can draw more current.
 This feature was not in my HB-600 design, but a retrofit is on the to-do list.

 The steady state DC voltage on the coil of K2 is about 21 volts with S2 on.
-When S2 is turned off the coil and capacitor are discharged through a 15 ohm resistor to provide fast turn off.
+When S1 or S2 is turned off the coil and capacitor are discharged through a 15 ohm resistor to provide fast turn off.
+(NOTE: The S1 discharge loop was added in February, 2018.
+When S1 was turned off but S2 was left on, it was taking several seconds for the circuit to discharge and de-energize K2.
+If S1 was turned back on before this happened, full line voltage was applied to T1.
+This could trip CB1 or the service protection breaker, and weld the contacts on K1.)
 The control circuits are designed so that if S1 is off or either circuit breaker is open no high voltage can be generated.
 S2 can be left on at all times and the soft start feature will still work.